 The salary report is designed to reveal trends about how DevOps is impacting the business world through the scope of salaried positions and their momentum.
-In previous versions, manager salaries were compared against practitioner salaries.
-This year additional categories have been added, including:
+The survey dives deep and covers a number of different sections, including trends by:

 - Those part of a minority group